 - Hitch ball: This is sized to match the coupler on your RV.

 Now, what are those must-have accessories for towing?
 Let’s check them out.

-Safety chains are not only a must-have because they make towing safer but also because they are required by law.
+Safety chains (or cables) are not only a must-have because they make towing safer but also because they are required by law.
 If a trailer hitch malfunctions, the safety chains keep the trailer connected to your vehicle so it does not roll away.
 If the trailer were to get disconnected while you’re moving, crossing the chains helps prevent the trailer from falling forward and on the ground.

 It’s absolutely crucial to be sure your chains are not dragging on the ground as you drive.
 This can cause sparks that lead to wildfires.
 Twist the safety chains to shorten the length, but do not make them taut.
 Or purchase a safety chain hanger to hold the chains up from dragging on the ground.

 The coupler can be secured over your hitch ball with a coupler safety pin, or, for something a bit more secure, you can use a coupler lock.
 A coupler lock helps prevent someone from detaching your trailer from your vehicle and towing it away without your consent.
 It’s also handy when you’re parked at home or a campground, as it can lock the coupler shut and prevent easy towing.
 While it doesn’t eliminate the threat of theft, it can help to deter a thief from making away with your camper.

 Similar to a coupler lock, a hitch lock can replace a hitch pin with a lockable device.
 This will help prevent people from taking your trailer hitch from the receiver itself.
 Trailer hitches, especially adjustable drop models, can be quite expensive and therefore tempting to a thief.